Community Foundations Series from The James Irvine Foundation

 The Community Foundations Series is based on knowledge gained from Irvine's multiyear investment in a group of small, growing community foundations in California.
 It features practical information, examples, and tools that community foundations can use to help plan for growth and maximum impact in their communities.

-This collection forms a significant body of knowledge that can benefit community foundations everywhere and holds particular relevance for the youngest and smallest members of the field.
+This collection forms a significant body of knowledge that can benefit community foundations everywhere and can prove especially helpful to newer and smaller members of the field.

 When done well, community leadership can provide enormous benefits for a community foundation and the community it serves.
 But how can emerging community foundations define their leadership opportunity, role, and first steps?
 How can they lead meaningfully with limited resources?
 This paper, developed by FSG, addresses these questions and includes lessons, examples, and planning resources generated through the experiences of a group of small, growing community foundations in California.